clojure-emacs/clojure-ts-mode/README.md

 ## Migrating to clojure-ts-mode

 If you are migrating to `clojure-ts-mode` note that `clojure-mode` is still required for cider and clj-refactor packages to work properly.

-After installing the package do the following.
+After installing the package do the following:

 - Check the value of `clojure-mode-hook` and copy all relevant hooks to `clojure-ts-mode-hook`.